 Education just took a huge turn towards digital learning.
 Although things can seem scary, the learning curve may require just a slight adjustment.
 Maybe you just need some inspiration for digital learning tools to try.
 Let’s talk all about digital learning tools for Communication Platforms.

 When we say Communication Platform, we mean a platform for you as the teacher to communicate with your students and families to allow digital learning to take place.
 Not only do we have ideas to open communication, but we have listed in this platform serves more than one purpose as well.
 Essentially, these are ways to keep in touch with students, and parents, and get assignments to run a digital classroom.
-We are giving you information, and details about the ways each of these platforms can help you, and what their limitations are.
+We are giving you information, and details about the ways each of these platforms can help you, and what their limitations are when choosing Communication Platforms.

 This is a free platform from Google for schools.
 You can go here to get started.
 Many schools that participate in Google Apps for Education, also called GAFE, have this communication platform available to them.
 If your school participates in GAFE, then your students should all be given a Gmail account as well.
 This makes it easy to create a Google Classroom easily and adding students is also simple.

 Teachers can easily share many types of learning materials like videos, websites, and links, and even push out things to grade easily.
 You can assign due dates and show grades as well.
 It is a great all-encompassing digital classroom for those who are ready for this step.
 I have used this while teaching 5th grade with ease.
 My older daughter has used this for years with ease as well.
 My first-grade daughter has not used this yet, but our school usually starts this communication platform in 2nd grade.

 Honestly, I feel this platform could be a little tough for Kindergartners if you have not taught them this format before.
 I do feel it is ideal for older elementary students.
 If you use Google Classroom, I also recommend that parents add their child’s email addresses to their phones so they can keep up with things happening in Google Classroom with ease.